kyletimmermans/wicked/README.md

 _Note:_

 _1. This program does not log your username or password, it simply passes it to the Instagram login form._
-_2. This program uses HTTPS and TLSv1.2 to send information to Instagram._ \
+_2. This program uses HTTPS and TLSv1.2 to send information to Instagram._
-_3. The program will also **temporarily** add the line, if not already present, "127.0.0.1 localhost" to your hosts file to help fix some issues with Selenium.
-Program will automatically remove the line if added by the program, once finished._

 </br>